updated: Feb 14, 2025

 Those with an annual income of S$30,000 to S$119,000 can borrow up to 4X of their monthly income, while you can borrow up to 8X of your monthly income if your annual income exceeds S$120,000.

-The minimum annual requirement for Singaporeans and Singapore Permanent Residents aged from 21 to 65 years old is S$20,000.
-Unfortunately, the CIMB Personal Loan isn't available for foreigners.
+The minimum annual requirement for Singaporeans and Singapore Permanent Residents aged from 21 to 70 years old is S$20,000.
+The CIMB Personal Loan is now also available for Malaysians with a minimum income of S$30,000.

 Citi’s Quick Cash Personal Loan has a slightly higher minimum annual income requirement for Singaporeans and PRs — you’ll need to earn at least S$30,000 to apply.